May 01, 2024

-4 min read
+7 min read

 Money muling is a form of money laundering where criminals employ other individuals to move illicit funds.
+According to Sumsub’s 2023 Identity Fraud Report, money muling networks are one of the top-5 global fraud trends.

 Who’s a money mule?

-A money mule is a person retuited by criminals to launder illicit funds.
+A money mule is a person recruited by criminals to launder illicit funds.
 Mules usually have a clean banking history and no criminal record.
 This allows them to move criminal money without getting noticed.

 Here’s an Instagram account of a potential mule recruiter.
-Such recruiters often take pictures of large sums of money and promise easy cash to lure young people
+Such recruiters often take pictures of large sums of money and promise easy cash to lure young people.

-Europol, an organization that fights terrorism and other organized crimes, describes the categories of people most often targeted for money muling.
+Europol, an organization that fights terrorism and other organized crimes, describes the categories of people most often targeted for money muling:

-Elderly people.
-In a recent shift in mule recruiting activity, Cifas reported a 34% increase in money muling among 40–60-year-olds in 2021.
+3. Elderly people.
+The UK’s Cifas reported a 34% increase in money muling among 40-60-year-olds in 2021.

 FBI: Glenda, an 81-year-old victim of a romance scam, describes how she became a money mule and is now paying the price